-With its laundry list of mental and physical health benefits, running is one of the most popular and widely practiced forms of sport and recreation out there.
-But there are many different kinds of running: Sprinting, road running, track running, long-distance, and, one of the most up-and-coming forms of the sport, trail running.
 Even if you’re not a very outdoorsy person, you’ve probably heard of trail running, as it’s a pastime that’s becoming more and more popular as people look to spend more time outside in nature while also getting in a healthy workout.
 If you’re interested in seeing if trail running is a good fit for you, here’s a great beginner’s guide to introduce you to this unique sport and teach you everything you need to know to become a trail runner.
 When you’re ready to get started, put on your best trail running shoes and keep your feet steady.

 As the name suggests, trail running is a type of running that takes place outdoors, usually on wilderness trails.
 Generally, trail running involves more changes in elevation (with ascents and descents) and diverse terrain than road running, practiced on unpaved, gravel, or dirt tracks.